 - Your company’s bottom line: The average cost of a security breach in 2019 was $3.92 million

-- Your company’s reputation: After a breach, customer retention and winning new logo business is likely to drop dramatically.
+- Your company’s reputation: After a breach, customer retention and winning new logo business are likely to drop dramatically.

 - Your continued revenue: Will your customers leave for a competitor they perceive to be safer or more responsible?